cubpack34/cubpack34.com/content/about/cost-of-scouting.md

 {{< callout type="info" >}}
-All items above are available to purchase at our local council's scout shops [https://www.ppcscoutshop.org/](https://www.ppcscoutshop.org/).<br />Click on any item to be taken directly to it's store page.
+All items above are available to purchase at our local council's scout shops [https://www.ppcscoutshop.org/](https://www.ppcscoutshop.org/).<br />
+Click on any item to be taken directly to it's store page.
 {{< /callout >}}

+{{< callout type="info" >}}
+Pants, shorts, belts and socks are also available but are optional.
+{{< /callout >}}

+### Class B

+The class B uniform is our pack t-shirt.<br />
+They are available to purchase from the pack for $15.<br />
+Scouts will receive their first class B uniform free when they join the pack.

 ## Financial Assistance